rjzflynnbx/tampermonkey-one-stop-shop/README.md

 **Page views not triggering, website is a SPA/React/Angular etc. app**

-Replace this line in the script which is loading the Boxever library:
+Replace this line in the script which is sending a VIEW event on every page load:

     delayUntilBrowserIdIsAvailable(sendViewEvent);